 Having said that, except for the cases described immediately below, no prior notice is required under the Forex Law.
-Only a very simple post facto report must be filed by the parent company within 15 days of the incorporation, if the Forex Law requires the filing.
+Only a very simple post facto report must be filed by the acquirer by the 15th day of the month immediately following the month in which the relevant acquisition takes place, if the Forex Law requires the filing.